 5. Use a Caching Plugin

-Caching your content can greatly reduce your blogs loading time.
-I use and recommend the W3 Total Cache plugin.
+Caching your content can significantly reduce your blogs loading time.
+I use and recommend the WP Super Cache plugin.
 Caching plugins work by temporarily storing your site, which allows files to be delivered to your visitors faster.
+Before installing a caching plugin, contact your web host to see if they cache your blog by default.
+If they do, installing a second caching plugin may do more harm than good.

-There are lots of things you can do to speed up your blog, however these are tips that can implemented right away, and are beginner friendly.
+There are lots of things you can do to speed up your blog; however, these are tips that can be implemented right away and are beginner-friendly.
 If you would like to know the load speed of your blog, I recommend visiting Pingdom.

-The great thing about this site is that if you hit the “Performance Grade” tab after submitting your URL, you will find recommendations for speeding up your site.
+The great thing about this site is that if you hit the "Performance Grade" tab after submitting your URL, you will find recommendations for speeding up your website.